 I've created a user 'commonsadmin' and switched post_author for each post/page on the three template sites to this user.
 See eg https://academic-portfolio-template.commons.gc.cuny.edu/wp-admin/edit.php?post_type=page.
 If site admins want to change authorship of a post, they can do it themselves.

 If others feel strongly that we need to do C instead, it's possible, but it will have to be a code-level change.

-#5 Updated by Laurie Hurson about 2 years ago
+#5 Updated by Laurie Hurson over 2 years ago